Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

-A powerful framework for analyzing such dynamics is the Markovian embedding technique~\cite{klippenstein2021introducing,Memory_and_Friction,PhysRevResearch.2.033442,PhysRevResearch.6.023270,kanazawa2025stochastic,PhysRevA.55.2290,PhysRevLett.120.030402,Nazir2018,strasberg2016nonequilibrium, PhysRevLett.127.250404}, which represents the non-Markovian bath as a combination of auxiliary modes encoding the memory and a residual Markovian bath.
-In this picture, the auxiliary modes can temporarily store and return excitations to the system, whereas the residual bath accounts for irreversible dissipation.
-Beyond reproducing the reduced system dynamics, this embedding reveals two distinct thermodynamic system-bath boundaries, one associated with the original non-Markovian system description and another associated with the enlarged embedded Markovian system (see Fig.~\ref{fig: model}).
-These two boundaries naturally define two entropy productions: the former captures both memory and dissipative effects, whereas the latter isolates the irreversible, memoryless contribution associated with the residual bath.
-Understanding their relation is thus central to disentangling memory effects from irreversibility.
+A powerful framework for analyzing such dynamics is the Markovian embedding technique~\cite{klippenstein2021introducing,Memory_and_Friction,PhysRevResearch.2.033442,PhysRevResearch.6.023270,kanazawa2025stochastic,PhysRevA.55.2290,PhysRevLett.120.030402,Nazir2018,strasberg2016nonequilibrium, PhysRevX.10.031040, PhysRevLett.127.250404}, which represents a non-Markovian bath using auxiliary modes that encode memory and a residual Markovian bath that accounts for irreversible dissipation.
+Beyond reproducing the reduced system dynamics, this embedding reveals two distinct thermodynamic system-bath boundaries, one for the original non-Markovian description and the other for the enlarged Markovian system (see Fig.~\ref{fig: model}).
+These two boundaries naturally define two entropy productions: the former quantifies irreversibility in the original non-Markovian description, including memory effects, whereas the latter quantifies dissipation into the residual Markovian bath.
+Although entropy production in embedded Markovian systems has been studied in several contexts~\cite{strasberg2016nonequilibrium, PhysRevE.110.014125, kanazawa2025stochastic}, its precise relation to that of the original non-Markovian system has remained largely unexplored.
+Clarifying this relation is essential for disentangling memory-induced contributions from irreversible dissipation.

-Entropy production is fundamental to finite-time thermodynamics, where trade-off relations, such as thermodynamic uncertainty relations (TURs)~\cite{TUR2,TUR1,PhysRevLett.114.158101,PhysRevLett.116.120601}, speed limits~\cite{aurell2012refined, PhysRevLett.121.070601,PhysRevX.13.011013}, entropic bounds~\cite{PhysRevE.97.062101}, and power-efficiency bounds~\cite{PhysRevLett.117.190601, PhysRevLett.120.190602}, constrain current precision and operational speeds through entropy production, and are well established in Markovian systems.
-In the non-Markovian regime, however, entropy production acquires an additional memory-induced contribution, and it remains unclear how this modifies finite-time trade-off relations.
-A precise relation between the entropy production of the original non-Markovian description and that of the embedded Markovian description is therefore essential.
+Entropy production also underlies finite-time thermodynamic trade-off relations, including thermodynamic uncertainty relations (TURs)~\cite{TUR2,TUR1,PhysRevLett.114.158101,PhysRevLett.116.120601}, speed limits~\cite{aurell2012refined, PhysRevLett.121.070601,PhysRevX.13.011013}, entropic bounds~\cite{PhysRevE.97.062101}, and power-efficiency bounds~\cite{PhysRevLett.117.190601, PhysRevLett.120.190602}, which constrain current precision and operational speeds through entropy production, and are well established in Markovian systems.
+In the non-Markovian regime, however, entropy production contains a memory-induced contribution, and how this modifies such finite-time trade-off relations remains unclear.
+A precise relation between the non-Markovian entropy production and the embedded Markovian one is therefore needed.